You are here: Home About Us

 At times, we had to delay one of our busses when departing the mountain while we searched for one or more students who were unaware of the time.
 To help us to identify our skiers on the slopes, and stay closer to scheduled departure times, we use dayglo-fluorescent arm bands.
 All of our chaperones carry two-way radios to communicate with each other.
 This is especially helpful when looking for missing students or if medical attention is required.
 All of the information you provide us with during registration is available to our chaperones via smart phone or tablet, in real-time at the mountain.
 In 2011-12, we also welcomed students from Our Lady of Sorrows to our club.

 During the 2012-13 season, the use of helmets for snowboarders went from suggested to mandatory.
 We also added grades 5 & 6 to the mix, which meant more students from Our Lady of Sorrows, and two more new schools, Warner and Power.
 When the 5th grade students in Farmington Schools moved back to the elementary schools, we went back to serving grades 6-8.

 In the 2013-14 season, we expanded the mandatory helmet requirement to all students (skiers and snowboarders), and we had our first concussion-free season!
 We purchased new larger arm bands to make it even easier to spot our students, and worked with the high school ski teams to share a racing experience with interested students.

 We are now the largest group at Alpine Valley.
-We purchased over 1,000 lift tickets in the 2014-15 season, and had no serious injuries.
+We purchased over 1,000 lift tickets in most seasons, and have very few injuries.
 Alpine Valley gives us our own private room in their lodge, and we threw a mid-season pizza party for the kids.
 We now have 3 All You Can Eat Pizza Parties for members and guests throughout our season included in the membership.
 The High School Ski Team helps chaperone some of our trips.
 They also bring a race course one week so interested students can give it a try.